 How to fold whipping cream

-Folding is a simple technic that helps the batter from deflating, which will keep it airy and fluffy.
+Folding is a simple technique that helps the batter from deflating — this will keep it airy and fluffy.
 Use a large rubber or silicone spatula.
-Start from the center of the bowl, bring some batter from the bottom and gently bring it to the top.
+Start from the center of the bowl, bring some batter from the bottom, and gently bring it to the top.
 Keep repeating while scraping down the sides.

 What is the difference between heavy cream and heavy whipping cream

-Both heavy cream and whipping cream are delicious in pastas, sauces, and desserts etc. If you want to make a whipped cream topping, make sure to look for heavy cream or heavy whipping cream.
-Since they are a higher fat content, plus it will whip up better.
+Both heavy cream and whipping cream are delicious in pastas, sauces, and desserts ,etc. If you want to make a whipped cream topping, make sure to look for heavy cream or heavy whipping cream.
+Since they have a higher fat content.
+Plus they’ll will whip up better.

 overhead single serving chocolate mousse with whipped cream and chocolate shavings